MicrosoftLearning/MS-4021-Copilot-Immersion-Experience.es-es/Instructions/Demos/8-Marketing-Demo.md

     Can you show a correlation between social media engagement and sales?
     ```

-1. Luego, escribe la siguiente indicación:
+1. Luego, escriba la siguiente indicación:

     ```text
     How many social media campaign views did we have from September to December?